 The Convention formulates basic global values to be applied to children across all social, cultural, ethnic and religious groups.
 For the first time, children are regarded as independent personalities who have their own opinions and are allowed to express them.
 All Member States except the United States have ratified the Convention.

 The Convention on the Rights of the Child comprises 54 articles based on four fundamental principles:

 1. The right to equal treatment

-No child shall be placed at a disadvantage, whether because of sex, origin or nationality, language, religion or color, disability or political views.
+No child shall be placed at a disadvantage, whether because of their gender, origin or nationality, language, religion or skin color, a disability or their political views.

 2. The right to respect for the best interests of the child

 Whenever decisions are made that may affect children, the best interests of the child take precedence.
 This applies both within the family and to government actions.